-1. Registration and Assessment
+1. Registration and Assessment (Online, via phone, or paper)

 A Mentor Angel or Support Seeker provides a profile with information about their personal experience with cancer.
 This profile includes demographic information, details of cancer diagnosis, potential genetic mutations, treatment history and more.
 We collect this information to help create the best and most personalized matches for our community.
 This intake process can take time depending on the details shared.